 - All members of staff are expected to undertake online Prevent Duty training

 - All members of staff are expected to read and follow Safer Working Practice guidance

 - Mr Griffiths and Miss James have attended Level 3 training with Swindon's Local Safeguarding Children Board (LSCB).
 Mrs. Duncan will complete her Level 3 training in early 2018.

 - Mr Griffiths and Jan Milsom (governor) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).

 - In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon LSCB, Family Contact Point and Sarah Turner Consulting.

 Domestic Violence and ENCOMPASS - Feb 2017 update

-Eastrop has been given the opportunity to take part in a project that will run jointly between schools and Wiltshire Police: ENCOMPASS.
+Eastrop is part of a project that runs jointly between schools and Wiltshire Police: ENCOMPASS.
 This is the way in which Wiltshire Police will report to schools, by the next school day, when a child or young person has affected by a domestic incident.